ashdev-7/attendance_mgmt/README.md

 ### Attendance Management System

-The Attendance Management System is a simple database-driven solution built with Oracle SQL and PL/SQL for managing employee attendance, leave requests, and payroll.
+This is a simple database-driven solution built with Oracle SQL and PL/SQL for managing employee attendance, leave requests, and payroll.
 The system tracks employee attendance (clock-in and clock-out), processes leave requests, and calculates payroll based on hours worked.
 It also includes stored procedures and triggers to automate payroll calculation and attendance management.